-Fortunately, however, the direct documents relating to the music, as well as the indirect ones relating to the customs of Ferdinand and Isabella's Spain, allow us to get a rather clear picture of the music, its functions and its artistic and organological components, as well as of
+Fortunately, however, the direct documents relating to the music, as well as the indirect ones relating to the customs of Ferdinand and Isabella's Spain, allow us to get a rather clear picture of the music, its functions and its artistic and organological components, as well as of many of the emerging figures in the Spanish musical scene of the last quarter of the XV century, on the eve of the discovery a new continent.
+We have already had the opportunity to observe, however imperfectly, how Spanish music in America was fundamentally organized in two large currents, to a large extent independent from one another: one - sacred music - that followed the path of development of the great cathedrals and the outposts of the catholic faith in the evangelizing missions, and the other that was being organized around the

-55 "[...] the harp (in the political) the most adequate Symbol of a Monarchy, and its consonance, description of a happy Reign, when to the right impulse of the hand that governs it, each string sounds, according to the temple that determines it [...]"
+56 "[...] the harp (in the political) the most adequate Symbol of a Monarchy, and its consonance, description of a happy Reign, when to the right impulse of the hand that governs it, each string sounds, according to the temple that determines it [...]".
 Diego Fernandez de Huete, Compendio numeroso de zifras armonicas, con theorica, y practica, para Harpa de una orden, de dos ordenes y de Organo, 1st ed., vol. 1, 3 vols.
-(Madrid: Imprenta de Musica, 1702), http://bdh.bne.es/bnesearch/detalle/bdh0000075392, p.
+(Madrid: Imprenta de Musica, 1702), p.
 1.

-56 The Catholic Monarchs to Admiral Christopher Columbus.
+57 The Catholic Monarchs to Admiral Christopher Columbus.
 Instruction for the good government of the people of the Indies, (June 15, 1497).